Trump Rally Poser

-That’s why I volunteer my time on political campaigns and organizations like Moms Demand Action.
-That’s why I joined the March to Confront White Supremacy in 2017 and interviewed organizers of the white supremacist rally in Shelbyville and Murfreesboro before attending as a protestor later that year.
+That’s why I volunteer my time on political campaigns and organizations like Moms Demand Action and joined the March to Confront White Supremacy in 2017.

 I believe wholeheartedly in activism and enjoy it, but I end up preaching to (and with) the choir quite a bit.
 I encounter like-minded folk.
 I cheer on our side.
 I boo the other.
 Then I go home feeling I “at least did something.”

 Last month, when I learned Donald Trump was holding a rally near Southern Illinois University where I got my Masters in Fine Arts, I was in town for a literary festival.